erhathaway/cellular_automata/src/docs/dimension.md

-# Dimensions of a automata population
+# Dimensions of an automata population

 A population of cells can exist in any number of dimensions.